Tea Party Ideas for Kids

 Scones are the quintessential tea party food.
 Nothing exudes “British Tea Party” more than a good scone.
 I try to include scones at each tea party.
 Once I did Cheddar Bay Biscuits, but just about every other tea party has included scones.
 I usually choose a sweet scone like Classic Cream Scones but have also made Cheddar Dill Scones as well.
 The same MOPS friend who told me about the tea party concept recommended her mini scone pan, and I just love it!
 This pan makes 16 mini scones from a typical batch.
 These mini scones are the perfect size for a tea party, especially when there will be desserts as well.

 Tea sandwiches – Any kind of sandwich cut into small pieces will do.
 I sometimes use cookie cutters to make the sandwich into a specific shape, like a leaf for Fall.
-I have also used a cookie cutter on just the top piece of bread so that the filling is showing through the cut out, like a heart for Valentine’s Day in a cream cheese and jam sandwich.
-We’ve also done warm paninis cut into smaller pieces.
+I have also used a cookie cutter on just the top piece of bread so that the filling is showing through the cut out, like a heart for Valentine’s Day in a cream cheese and jam sandwich or a PB&J. We’ve also done warm paninis cut into smaller pieces.

 For our most recent Quarantine St. Patrick’s Day Tea Party, I kept it super simple and just had peanut butter & jelly sandwiches cut into triangles.
 We didn’t even cut off the crust – no need to waste bread at a time like this!
 Except on the sandwich for my youngest, who refuses to eat crust . . .

 For Christmas Tea Parties I’ve served these Turkey and Cranberry Tea Party Sandwiches.
 The colors are so festive, and would work for Valentine’s Day too.